srescio/ClipboardManagerPlugin/README.md

 ## Using the plugin ##
 The plugin creates 2 methods on the window object

-`window.clipboardManagerCopy(str, success, fail)` that copies the given string into the clipboard `window.clipboardManagerPaste(success, fail)` that returns the text from the clipboard
+`window.clipboardManager.copy(str, success, fail)` that copies the given string into the clipboard `window.clipboardManager.paste(success, fail)` that returns the text from the clipboard

 `success` and `fail` are callback functions.

 An example for copy:

-	window.clipboardManagerCopy(
+	window.clipboardManager.copy(
 		"the text to copy",
 		function(r){alert("copy is successful")},
 		function(e){alert(e)}